Part Two: The Architecture

 Web4 — The Architecture Thesis

-Web4Web4Open governance ontology for trust-native entity interactionsis not a product.
+Web4Web4Open governance ontology for trust-native entity interactions is not a product.
 It's not a platform.
 It's an open governance ontology — a formal structure for how entities interact, build trust, and hold each other accountable in a world where some of those entities are artificial.

 It is:

-Fractal— the same governance principles apply at every scale, from an individual agent to an organization to a federation of organizations.
+Fractal — the same governance principles apply at every scale, from an individual agent to an organization to a federation of organizations.
 You don't need different frameworks for different scopes.

-Decentralized— there is no single point of authority.
+Decentralized — there is no single point of authority.
 Trust is not granted from above.
 It emerges from structure, observation, and accumulated behavior.

-Observationally derived— we did not invent these mechanisms.
+Observationally derived — we did not invent these mechanisms.
 We observed them operating in biology, in organizational design, in existing trust systems.
 Web4Web4Open governance ontology for trust-native entity interactions gives them formal structure and extends them to handle agentic AIArtificial IntelligenceSystems that learn, adapt, and act with real-world impact as a first-class participant.

-Composable— it is not a monolith.
+Composable — it is not a monolith.
 It's a set of primitives that address the problems outlined in the preceding sections, each independently useful, all designed to work together.

 The canonical Web4Web4Open governance ontology for trust-native entity interactions equation:

-Entity = MCPModel Context ProtocolThe I/O membrane — how entities communicate with the world + RDFResource Description FrameworkOntological backbone — all trust expressed as typed semantic triples + LCTLinked Context TokenAn entity's witnessed presence — permanent, non-transferable, cryptographically anchored + T3Talent / Training / TemperamentThree-dimensional trust measurement, role-contextual, with decay/V3Valuation / Veracity / ValidityThree-dimensional value measurement — did real value transfer occur?*MRHMarkov Relevancy HorizonFractal context scoping — defines where governance applies + ATPAllocation Transfer PacketCharged resource packet — an entity's capacity to act/ADPAllocation Discharge PacketDischarged packet with delivery confirmation — record of work done
+Web4 = MCPModel Context ProtocolThe I/O membrane — how entities communicate with the world + RDFResource Description FrameworkOntological backbone — all trust expressed as typed semantic triples + LCTLinked Context TokenAn entity's witnessed presence — permanent, non-transferable, cryptographically anchored + T3Talent / Training / TemperamentThree-dimensional trust measurement, role-contextual, with decay/V3Valuation / Veracity / ValidityThree-dimensional value measurement — did real value transfer occur?*MRHMarkov Relevancy HorizonFractal context scoping — defines where governance applies + ATPAllocation Transfer PacketCharged resource packet — an entity's capacity to act/ADPAllocation Discharge PacketDischarged packet with delivery confirmation — record of work done

 Where: / = “verified by”, * = “contextualized by”, += “augmented with”